jodal/pyspotify/docs/quickstart.rst

 control over how the log records from the library will be exposed to the application's users.
-In other words, if you want to see the log records from pyspotify anywhere, you need to add a useful handler to the root logger or the logger named "spotify" to get any log output from pyspotify.
+In other words, if you want to see the log records from pyspotify anywhere, you need to add a useful handler to the root logger or the logger named ``spotify`` to get any log output from pyspotify.
 The defaults provided by :meth:`logging.basicConfig` is enough to get debug log statements out of pyspotify::